 I am one of those people who absolutely love to entertain.
-However, I hate being stuck in the kitchen—I want to be out there mingling with our family and friends!
-Which is where the DIY crostini bar comes in.
-You can have everything prepped and set up before your guests arrive, they can serve themselves and you can actually relax and enjoy once the party starts!
+However, I hate being stuck in the kitchen—I want to be out there mingling with family and friends!
+This is where the DIY Crostini Bar comes in.
+You can have everything for the crostinis prepped and set up before your guests arrive.
+And once the party starts, your guests can serve themselves, and you can relax and enjoy!

-Plus, it’s also just kind of fun.
-There are so many different toppings that you can include as part of the spread, and your guests can pick and choose based on their own tastes.
-It’s a win-win.
-With New Year’s Eve and the Super Bowl both around the corner, it’s the perfect time to give it a try.
+Plus, having your own homemade crostini bar is also just kind of fun.
+There are so many different toppings that you can include as part of the spread.
+And your guests can pick and choose based on their own tastes.
+It’s a win-win!
+With New Year’s Eve and the Super Bowl both around the corner, now is the perfect time to give these crostinis a try.

-Now, you can really get creative with your ideas for a crostini bar, but here are our suggestions to help get you started.
+You can really get creative with your ideas for a crostini bar, but here are our suggestions to get you started.

-Toasted Bread // A lot of stores do sell pre-made crostini, but you can make it yourself as well.
-Slice a baguette into ½- to ¾- inch thick slices, arrange in a single layer on a large baking sheet lined with parchment paper and lightly brush or spray each with some olive oil.
-Bake for about 10 to 15 minutes in a 400ºF oven, until toasted and golden brown (keeping an eye on them so they don’t burn).
+To toast your bread, slice a baguette into ½-¾ inch thick slices, arrange slices in a single layer on a large baking sheet lined with parchment paper, and lightly brush or spray each slice with some olive oil.
+Bake bread slices in the oven at 400°F for about 10–15 minutes or until toasted and golden brown.
+Make sure to keep an eye on them so they don’t burn!

-A Variety of Toppings // The sky’s the limit with topping ideas, but I like to have at least one or two options from each of the following categories:
+The sky’s the limit for topping ideas, but I like to have at least one or two options from each of the following categories:

-- Sliced Raw Veggies - such as green onions, radishes, cucumber or even fresh herbs
+- Sliced Raw Veggies—green onions, radishes, cucumbers, fresh herbs

-- Jams or Chutneys—anything goes, both sweet or savory
+- Jams or Chutneys—anything goes, both sweet and savory

-- Fresh and Dried Fruit - such as sliced apple, sliced pear, dried figs or dried cranberries
+- Fresh and Dried Fruit—sliced apple, sliced pear, dried figs, dried cranberries

-- Nuts - such as sliced almonds, pine nuts or even smoked or candied nuts
+- Nuts—sliced almonds, pine nuts, smoked nuts, candied nuts

-- Briny/Salty Options - such as sliced roasted red peppers, pickled veggies, olive tapenade, or pesto
+- Briny/Salty Options—sliced roasted red peppers, pickled veggies, olive tapenade, pesto

-- Garnishes to Drizzle - such as honey, maple syrup or balsamic glaze
+- Garnishes to Drizzle—honey, maple syrup, balsamic glaze

-One of the other perks to a crostini bar is that the whole spread can be as homemade (or not) as you like.
-So many of the components can be bought at the store or you can go the total DIY route and make it all yourself.
-Completely up to you!
+Another perk of a crostini bar is that the whole spread can be as homemade (or not) as you like.
+Most of the components can be easily store bought or made from scratch—the choice is completely up to you!